oasis-tcs/odata-specs/odata-csdl/1 Introduction.md

 The value of `$Precision` is a number.

-Absence of `$Precision` means unspecified precision both for decimal and temporal properties.
+Absence of `$Precision` means unspecified precision both for decimal and temporal values.
 :::

 ::: {.varjson .example}